Polycyclic aromatic hydrocarbon

 Three representations of hexabenzocoronene, a polycyclic aromatic hydrocarbon.
 Top: standard line-angle schematic, where carbon atoms are represented by the vertices of the hexagons and hydrogen atoms are inferred.
 Middle: ball-and-stick model showing all carbon and hydrogen atoms.
 Bottom: atomic force microscopy image.

 A polycyclic aromatic hydrocarbon (PAH) is any member of a class of organic compounds that is composed of multiple fused aromatic rings.
 Most are produced by the incomplete combustion of organic matter—by engine exhaust fumes, tobacco, incinerators, in roasted meats and cereals, or when biomass burns at lower temperatures as in forest fires.
 The simplest representative is naphthalene, having two aromatic rings, and the three-ring compounds anthracene and phenanthrene.
 PAHs are uncharged, non-polar and planar.
 Many are colorless.
 Many of them are also found in fossil fuel deposits such as coal and in petroleum.
-Exposure to PAHs can lead to different types of cancer, to fetal development complications, and to cardiovascular issues.
+Exposure to PAHs can lead to different types of cancer, fetal development complications, and cardiovascular issues.

 Polycyclic aromatic hydrocarbons are discussed as possible starting materials for abiotic syntheses of materials required by the earliest forms of life.

 Nomenclature and structure

 The terms polyaromatic hydrocarbon, or polynuclear aromatic hydrocarbon (abbreviated as PNA) are also used for this concept.

 By definition, polycyclic aromatic hydrocarbons have multiple aromatic rings, precluding benzene from being considered a PAH.
 Sources such as the US EPA and CDC consider naphthalene to be the simplest PAH.
 Most authors exclude compounds that include heteroatoms in the rings, or carry substituents.

 A polyaromatic hydrocarbon may have rings of various sizes, including some that are not aromatic.
 Those that have only six-membered rings are said to be alternant.

-The following are examples of PAHs that vary in the number and arrangement of their rings: